NeneWang/learn-programming/python/cheatsheet.md

 | Logical error example | print(“34 + 66”) would result in 34 + 66 being printed.
 If the intention is to print the sum of 34 and 66, we need to remove the quotes. |
 | Builtin function      | Pre-defined blocks of code that perform a specific function.
 Example - input(), print(), min(), max().                                   |
 | Docstring             | Lines that describe a part of the code or a program, which are enclosed using triple quotes (single or double).                          |

+### Chapter 4
+Boolean data type: Just like string and number, boolean is a permissible data type in Python.
+Boolean data type allows only two values - True or False.Ex: a = True.
+In this statement, the variable a is not a string data type, but a boolean data type.
+Boolean expression:  An expression is a series of values and operations that evaluate to something.
+Ex: 5 + 6 is an expression.
+So is 11/3+45.
+Boolean expressions compare data of any type as long as both data being compared are of the same data type.
+A boolean expression evaluates to a boolean value of True or False.
+Complex Boolean expressions can be created by joining multiple Boolean expressions with the logical operators (and, or, not).
+Boolean expressions compare data of any type as long as both data being compared are of the same data type.

+Comparison operator: Comparison operator compares two different values and returns whether the comparison is True or False.
+Ex: In the expression, 5 > 3, > (greater than) is the comparison operator that compares 5 and 3.
+This expression results in True.
+The 6 comparison operators are:

+== (equal to; example: x == 5)

+!= (not equal to; example: x != 5)

+> (greater than; example: y > 3)

+< (less than; example: x <  5 )

+>= (greater than or equal to; example: x >= y)

+<= (less than or equal to; example: x <= y)

+Logical operator: Logical operators allow two or more expressions to be combined and evaluated to a single boolean value.
+There are three logical operators - and, or, not. and operator returns True only if all the individual expressions combined by and are true.
+Ex: (5 > 3) and (5 > 4)

+or operator returns True if any one of the individual expressions combined by or is true.
+Ex: (5 > 3) or (5 < 5)

+not operator reverses the result of a boolean expression.
+Ex: not(5 > 3) is not(True) which returns False.

+Conditional structure:This is a fundamental building block in coding.
+Based on whether a condition ( a boolean expression) is true or false, a specific branch of the program is executed, instead of all the statements in the program.
+The syntax for a conditional structure is given in this manner:

+If (Boolean condition1) Then

+    (perform computation or action)

+Else if (Boolean condition2) Then

+    (perform another computation or action)

+Else

+    (perform a default computation or action)